MJ-NT/Glass-Darkly/README.md

 ### layout.html

-This file provides the base template for all other .html files using jinja.
+This file provides the base template for all other .html files using Jinja.
 In the `<head>`, it uses `<meta charset="UTF-8">` as is standard, and ensures mobile compatibility by using `<meta name="viewport" content="width=device-width, initial-scale=1.0">`.
 It links in custom CSS from styles.css and also Bootstrap CSS.
 Finally in the header, it links in custom javascript from script.js and also Bootstrap javascript, using `defer` to wait until HTML and CSS content are fully loaded before triggering.

 Because I altered the way messages are flashed by adding categories from Bootstrap (e.g. `danger` or `success`) to the routes, I also altered the global function `get_flashed_messages` to `get_flashed_messages(with_categories=true)`.
 This returns a list of tuples, where the first element is the category (i.e.success or danger), and the second element is the message itself.
-This is implemented within a jinja conditional loop.
+This is implemented within a Jinja conditional loop.

-In `<body>`, layout.html implements a navbar, using conditional logic and jinja syntax to determine what is visible depending on whether a user is logged in.
+In `<body>`, layout.html implements a navbar, using conditional logic and Jinja syntax to determine what is visible depending on whether a user is logged in.
 Alert messages (if present) are then handled in a `<header>` tag within a conditional loop.
 The page content of .html pages extending this template is held within `<main>` tags.
 Finally, the `<footer>` element contains the single credit line “Created by Matt Taylor”.

 ### login.html

 This page contains a form in which users submit their username and password to gain access to the game.
-Images provide more visual and thematic interest and the Bootstrap grid system is used.
+Images provide more visual and thematic interest and the Bootstrap grid system is used with Jinja macros.

+### macros.html

+This file contains Jinja macros for rendering Bootstrap grid layouts containing the images of keys across the site.
+It helps keep the HTML templates for account.html, challenge.html, login.html, and register.html DRY by avoiding repeated column divs.

+Each macro defines a specific column layout variant (i.e. size at different screen sizes and spacing) suited to the page referenced in the macro name.

 ### myself.html